elanatframework/Web_forms/README.md

 PostBackOptions.ProgressBarValueStyle = "height:20px;background-color:#4D93DD;width:0%";
 PostBackOptions.AddLogForWebSockets = true;
 ```
-WebFormsJS options:

-- UseProgressBar: If there is a file input in the form, the progress bar will show the amount of data sent on the screen.
-- UseConnectionErrorMessage: Enabling this option causes the error text to be displayed.
-- ConnectionErrorMessage: The text to display when an error occurs.
-- AutoSetSubmitOnClick: Enabling this option makes submit type inputs automatically send data through WebFormsJS.
-- SendDataOnlyByPostMethod: Enabling this option causes the data to be sent with the Post method; Therefore, the form method is ignored.
-- WebFormsTagsBackgroundColor: Before rendering the web-forms tags, it gives a default color to their background to improve the user experience.
-- SetResponseInsideDivTag: Enabling this option determines whether the server response will be placed inside the div tag or not.
-- ProgressBarStyle: Styles for progress bar
-- ProgressBarPercentLoadedStyle: Styles for percentage and text size for progress bar
-- ProgressBarValueStyle: Styles for uploading animation for progress bar
-- AddLogForWebSockets: Enabling this option will log connections, disconnections, and data sent between the server and client in WebSocket protocol.

 ## Action Controls

 Action Controls are WebFormsJS received codes that are received in INI format.
 WebFormsJS automatically detects whether the server response has Action Controls or not.
 If the server's response is based on the structure of an INI file that starts with `[web-forms]`, it will process the Action Controls, otherwise it will replace the server's response in the form of Ajax on the page.